zwiebert/tronferno-mcu/README.md

       send g=2 m=3 c=sun-down;    (the shutter goes down to the "too much sun" position. note: it would not go up to this position, if already below it)

+### Recent Changes
+ * 2017-11: added SPIFFS for later use.
+Currently disabled in user_config.h
+ * 2017-11: persistent data will no longer be erased by updating the firmware. (used to be stored with the irom segment, now its separate)

 ### Problems
  * I'm not 100% sure about how the astro data is organized.
 So the times may be off
  * The function of some bytes in the last line of the timer programming data is still unknown to me.

 ### History
 I started this project in 2011 from scratch using an ATmega168.
 Sending normal commands like "up" and "down" was not to hard to figure out.
 But I gave up on programming the timers and the project went on hiatus.
 In 2017 I finally figured out the timer programming.
 Had to switch to an ATmega328p for enough flash memory, and then to the ESP8266, for its built-in WIFI.

 ### Future
 Its all too complicated and totally useless?